ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/storage/cypress.md

 | `account` | `string` | Account used to keep track of the resources being used by a specific node |
 | `annotation` | `string` | Human-readable [summary description](../../../user-guide/storage/annotations.md) of an object |

 Each node has its own attribute responsible for access control.
 Therefore, its attributes include `inherit_acl`, `acl`, and `owner`.
-For more information, see the [Access control system](../../../user-guide/storage/access-control.md) section.
+For more information, see [Access control system](../../../user-guide/storage/access-control.md).

 ### Time attributes { #time_attributes }